The Hood Pear tree cultivar offers a sweet treat that is hard to resist on those hot summer days!

 This asian pear tree is a long-time favorite in the South due to the fruit’s buttery smooth textured yellow green flesh.
+Pear flowers will appear in early spring.
 Hood pears ripen mid to late July and requires a pollinator.

-The tree’s greenish-white fruit has a buttery smooth texture and a creamy white pulp.
+The pear fruit tree’s greenish-white fruit has a buttery smooth texture and a creamy white pulp.
 It is sweet tasting, and crisp texture that is often found only in homegrown pear tree fruit.

 Shop our Hood Pear tree for sale.